Liver Transplant Access and Discrimination (Representative Complaint Settled)

-Gratl & Company filed a class complaint of discrimination in the provision of liver transplants at the British Columbia Human Rights Tribunal (“BCHRT”).
+Gratl & Company filed a representative class complaint of discrimination in the provision of liver transplants at the British Columbia Human Rights Tribunal (“BCHRT”).
 The representative claimant is the Union of British Columbia Indian Chiefs (“UBCIC”).
 The respondents are the Provincial Health Services Authority (“PHSA”), British Columbia Transplant Society (“BCTS”) and Vancouver Coastal Health Authority (“VCHA”) (collectively referred to as the “Respondents”).

 Second, UBCIC says that the medical assessment tool used to assess the degree of liver dysfunction, called a “MELD-Na score”, is ineffective where the patient has Primary Biliary Cholangitis (“PBC”).
-Indigenous people have higher rates of PBC, particularly women.
-A patient’s MELD-Na score is used to assess the patient’s need for a transplant, and influences their placement on waiting lists.
-The higher the MELD-Na score, the worse off you are perceived to be and the greater the perceived need for you to get a transplant.
-The complaint asserts that MELD-Na scores underestimate the needs of people with PBC, and that people with PBC have longer wait times and higher death rates.
-The class of people affected are defined as “Indigenous persons with PBC who have been adversely impacted by the use of MELD-Na scores to determine their access to a liver transplant” (the “PBC Class”).
+Indigenous people, particularly women, have higher rates of PBC.
+A patient’s MELD-Na score was used to assess the patient’s need for a transplant, and influences their placement on waiting lists.
+The settlement should improve outcomes by stating that for PBC patients, the MELD-Na score may not accurately express a patient’s need for a transplant and by putting the emphasis when assessing transplant priority on the patient’s overall condition rather than their MELD-Na scores.

 Gratl & Company